Kalel Mullings

 Kalel Mullings (born October 4, 2002) is an American professional football running back for the Tennessee Titans of the National Football League (NFL).
 He played college football for the Michigan Wolverines, winning three consecutive Big Ten Conference titles and a national championship in 2023.
 Mullings was selected by the Titans in the sixth round of the 2025 NFL draft.

-Early life and high school
+Early life

 Mullings was born on October 4, 2002 in Boston, Massachusetts, the son of Calicia and Dale Mullings.
 He grew up in West Roxbury, Massachusetts and attended Milton Academy.
 As a junior, Mullings rushed for 371 yards and 22 touchdowns, while adding 289 receiving yards and four touchdowns.
 As a senior, he rushed for 509 yards and 12 touchdowns, had 33 receptions for 358 yards and five touchdowns, and returned a punt for a touchdown.
 On defense, Mullings made 51 tackles, four sacks and had three interceptions.
 He was named the 2019 Massachusetts Gatorade Player of the Year.
 Mullings was a four-star recruit and ranked as the No. 92 overall player in the country in 2020.
 He committed to play college football at Michigan over schools such as Clemson, Notre Dame, Ohio State and Stanford.